olijaun/club-manager/README.md

 docker run --name eventstore-node -it -p 2113:2113 -p 1113:1113 eventstore/eventstore
 ```

 After that you have to run the $by_category projection.
 This can be done using the EventStore UI.
-Go to http://localhost:2113, login ('admin' / 'changeit' with the defalt config) and go to 'Projections'.
+Go to http://localhost:2113, login ('admin' / 'changeit' with the default config) and go to 'Projections'.